JonathanMSifleet/Survey-Website/README.md

 - admin account has username: "admin", password: "secret"

 TO DO:
-- Fix question does not progress if given no answer even if answer is not required
-- Fix date of birth not updating
-- Fix checkboxes not being converted into string
 - Improve use of superglobals (make site more secure)
 - Response summaries